Trump and the National Debt

 Trump was right that there is waste in federal spending.
 The problem isn't finding it.
 Both Bush and Obama did that.
 The problem is in cutting it.
 Each program has a constituency that lobbies Congress.
 Eliminating these benefits loses voters and contributors.
 Congress will agree to cut spending in someone else’s district, but not in their own.

-To cut enough spending to lower the debt, Trump must cut the biggest programs.
-More than two-thirds goes to obligations that have already been made through previous Acts of Congress.
-These include Social Security with a debt of $1 trillion; Medicare, $625 billion; and Medicaid, $412 billion in benefits.
+Any president must cut into the biggest programs to make an impact on the debt.
+More than two-thirds of government spending goes to obligations made by previous Acts of Congress.
+Social Security benefits cost $1 trillion a year, Medicare costs $625 billion, and Medicaid costs $412 billion.
 The interest on the debt is $363 billion.

-During the Obama administration, $770 billion a year went toward military spending.
-Trump added $40 billion to FY 2017, Obama's last budget.
-In FY 2018, he requested a $50 billion increase.
+In addition, military spending must also be cut.
+Obama spent $770 billion in FY 2017.
+Instead of cutting, Trump added $40 billion.
 In FY 2019, he asked for an additional $20 billion, taking total military spending to $886 billion.